onthebeachh/customer-orders-management/README.md

 # customer-orders-management
-SDF is Web based application based on .NET + MSSQL Server 2008.
-It implements good practices (obviously always with continious improvement - refactoring)  like dependency injection with Autofac, Multi-tiers Architecture
+SDF is a web-based application which is built on .NET + MSSQL Server 2008.
+It implements good practices (obviously trying to continiously improve it - refactoring) like dependency injection with Autofac, Multi-tiers Architecture, Web Services/WebAPI as Middlewares, etc

 #Features